 A book like Sy Montgomery’s The Soul of an Octopus could easily be too twee; my private joke is I don’t like my people too anthropomorphized, so you really better not do it to animals.
 It ended up a bit but not as unbearably as I feared.
 Still a good bedtime read, in that I could read 3-30+ pages at a time and never felt compelled to read the next page.

 Brief overview notes, also noted in my past end-of-year reviews: I try to read a balance of fiction and non-fiction.
 For my fiction reads, I tend to prefer plot-heavy narratives.
 Beyond minimums, literary quality is a plus but not a priority.
 Genre is ok.
 For the most part, the fiction I read suffices and clears my palate for other reads, with few of my choices reaching or even aspiring to particularly high heights.
 Non-fiction is a hodgepodge; a minor concentration on football, some history (broadly defined), mostly popular rather than academic, but no single driving focus.

-New for this year: I’ve decided to classify this as a “favorites” list rather than a “best” list.
-This is a change in description rather than a change in classification or methodology.
-Like past lists, this is a listing of books I found particularly memorable that met some vaguely defined quality threshold.
-I don’t want to look back in five or ten years and think “What on earth possessed me to like this terrible book,” but I am absolutely not declaring these are the most technically excellent books I read in 2016.
+Note this is a “favorites” list rather than a “best” list.
+Like past lists, whether identified as “favorites” or “best,” this is a listing of books I found particularly memorable that met some vaguely defined quality threshold.
+I don’t want to look back in five or ten years and think “What on earth possessed me to like this terrible book,” but I am absolutely not declaring these are the most technically excellent books I read in 2017.